Plitvice Lakes National Park Tours: Day Trips from Zagreb, Split & Zadar

 How long does it take to get to Plitvice Lakes?

-From Zadar it's about 1.5 hours by road, from Zagreb about 2 hours, and from Split about 3 hours.
-That's why visits are full-day trips: Zadar and Zagreb tours run around 10 hours door to door, while Split tours run 12 hours.
-There is no train to the park, so a coach tour or car is the only practical way in.
+From Zadar it's about 1.5 to 2 hours by road, from Zagreb about 2 to 2.5 hours, and from Split about 3 to 3.5 hours.
+That's why visits are full-day trips: Zadar and Zagreb tours run around 10 hours door to door, while Split tours run 12.
+There is no railway station at the park, so it is a coach, a car or a scheduled bus.
+We compare all of them in getting to Plitvice Lakes from Zagreb, Zadar and Split.

 What's the best time to visit Plitvice Lakes National Park?